bright/new-www/content/blog/ultimate-guide-to-healthtech.md

 Explore the [patient engagement app for Parkinson's patients](/projects/solution-for-parkinsons-patients/).

+Read more about developing patient engagement solutions: [How to Build Patient Engagement Technology that Will Truly Engage Patients.](/blog/delivering-patient-engagement-platform/)

 ### Techbio

 An emerging field at the intersection of technology and biology, focusing on using technological advancements to understand and engineer biological systems, often related to health and medicine.